prey176/OpenCV-Projects/README.md

 # OpenCV-Projects

+## Aurora Challenges

 These were the tasks for getting in UAV-IIITD.
 The task description is added for both the stages.
-The test images are for the task 2.

-p001.py - p006.py correspond to task 1.

-p008.py correspond to task 2.

 I have uploaded videos (gifs) of working of all tasks.